getnikola/nikola/docs/manual.rst

 Nikola supports `Twitter Cards <https://dev.twitter.com/docs/cards>`_.
 They are implemented to use *Open Graph* tags whenever possible.

-.. admonition:: Important

-    To use Twitter Cards you need to opt-in on Twitter.
-    To do so, please visit https://cards-dev.twitter.com/validator

 Images displayed come from the `previewimage` meta tag.

 You can specify the card type by using the `card` parameter in TWITTER_CARD.